Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 The idea that gravitational scattering and planetary ejections might account for the eccentricity of extrasolar planets was proposed as soon as it became clear that extrasolar planets were not typically on circular orbits \cite{rasio96,weidenschilling96,lin97}.
 Quantitative study of such models requires large-scale N-body integrations, first to derive the statistical distribution of outcomes of any given scenario (since the systems are typically chaotic, nothing can be said about any single run), and second to map out the large parameter space that results when one considers different numbers of planets with different initial separations, masses and so forth.

 \citet{ford01} presented a comprehensive study of the dynamics of equal mass two planet systems.
 The planets were set up on circular orbits close to the stability boundary, and allowed to evolve under purely N-body forces until the system relaxed to a stable state.
 They found that the predicted fraction of collisions increases sharply for small orbital radii and / or larger planetary radii.
 For pairs of Jupiter mass and Jupiter radius planets initially located at 5~AU, the most common outcome is two planets (65\%), followed by ejections (35\%), with collisions (10\%) a distant third.
 If the same pair of planets starts at 1~AU, however, collisions occur roughly 30\% of the time.
 This conclusion is important for studies of extrasolar planet eccentricity, because collisions yield relatively low eccentricities for the merged planet.
-Indeed, \citet{ford01} found that equal mass planet scattering failed to match the observed distribution of eccentricities.
-However, subsequent calculations that relaxed the equal mass assumption showed that two planet systems in which the planets have a realistic range of masses {\em can} yield agreement with observations \cite{ford03}.

 There is only a rather small range of orbital separations which allows a two planet system to be unstable over the long term (greater than around $10^5$~yr, which is roughly the dispersal time for the gas disk), while not being violently unstable.
 This observation means that it is easier to set up an internally self-consistent scattering model with three or more planets, since a wider range of such systems eventually lead to interesting dynamics.
 Models starting with three or more planets have also been studied in some detail \cite{terquem02,marzari02,adams03}.
-Recent comprehensive studies, such as those by \citet{chatterjee08} and \citet{juric08}, find that scattering models yield a good quantitative match to the observed distribution of extrasolar planet eccentricities.
+Comprehensive studies, such as those by \citet{chatterjee08} and \citet{juric08}, find that scattering models yield a good quantitative match to the observed distribution of extrasolar planet eccentricities.
 Just how good this agreement is is illustrated in Figure~\ref{fig_eccdist}, which shows how the final simulated eccentricities compare to the data \citep{raymond08}.
-Although this match does not prove that planet-planet scattering is the sole (or even the main) source of exoplanet eccentricities, it is sufficient to establish this model as the leading candidate for explaining the broad distribution of exoplanet eccentricity.
+Although these results were derived from purely N-body calculations, hydrodynamic scattering simulations show that the persistence of modest amounts of disk gas does not ruin the agreement \citep{moeckel12}.
+Altogether, there is substantial but circumstantial evidence for a major role for scattering in establishing the broad distribution of exoplanet eccentricity.